DPP4ResearchGroup/SyntenyViz/readme_docs/Orthologs.md

-# Searching Orthologs in a Target Spices
+# Ortholog Analysis in SyntenyViz

-`SyntenyViz` has a dependency on R package `orthogene` of version `1.12.0` or above for orthologs matching mechanism.
-As of version `1.12.0` stands, the following species are supported and can be searched against.
+`SyntenyViz` provides comprehensive ortholog analysis capabilities, including ortholog identification, coordinate retrieval, and synteny block visualization.
+The package has a dependency on R package `orthogene` of version `1.12.0` or above for orthologs matching mechanism.

+## Ortholog Functions

+### 1. Ortholog Identification
+- `getOrthHomolog()`: Search for orthologous genes across species
+- Uses the `orthogene` package for high-confidence ortholog identification

+### 2. Ortholog Coordinate Retrieval
+- `getOrthologCoordinates()`: Retrieve genomic coordinates for orthologous genes
+- Maps orthologs to their genomic positions in both source and target species
+- Returns structured data for synteny analysis

+### 3. Synteny Block Visualization
+- `createSyntenyBlockData()`: Create synteny block data structures
+- `plotSyntenyBlocks()`: Visualize synteny blocks with ortholog connections
+- `getOrthologSyntenySummary()`: Generate synteny conservation metrics

+## Supported Species

+As of version `1.12.0` stands, the following species are supported and can be searched against:

 | Scientific Name              | Taxonomy ID | Source      | ID             | Scientific Name Formatted       |